petk/php-build-system/docs/cmake.md

 # Quick introduction to CMake

-This is a simple introduction to the CMake build system in general, aimed at providing a basic understanding of its fundamentals.
+This is a simple introduction to CMake in general, aimed at providing a basic understanding of its fundamentals.

 * [1.
 Command-line usage](#1-command-line-usage)
   * [1.1.
 Configuration and generation phase](#11-configuration-and-generation-phase)